We get a lot of questions from our RUM customers about specifying domains. Here's an FAQ.

 No. RUM data for a domain can only be associated with a single Team.
 A solution frequently used when an Org has multiple Teams that all want to view the same data is to create a new Team that everyone has access to.
 In that Team you then create a separate Favorites dashboard for each group within your Org.
 That way, each group sees the view of RUM data that is appropriate for them, and they aren't distracted by looking at data that isn't relevant.
 Note that performance budget notifications can be customized at the Favorites dashboard level, so people only get the notifications relevant to the performance budgets they've created.

 Yes.
-Sometimes customers want to confirm that RUM works by deploying the code on a staging environment behind their firewall.
+Sometimes customers want to confirm that RUM works by deploying the code on a staging environment behind their firewall or on localhost.
 This works fine.
 You just need to make sure to add that domain to your Settings.